IBCS® Certified Analyst (inhouse)

 EXPRESS: Choose proper visualization

-• Use correct chart types
+• Use correct chart type

 CONDENSE: Increase information density

-• Add data, elements, and objects
+• Add data, components, and visuals

 • Presentation of the results

-Closing discussion
+Closing discussion and next steps

-• Company-wide improvement of composition and storytelling
+• Company-wide improvement in composition and storytelling

 Breaks